andrewluetgers/spinup/README.md

 # spinup
-Cli tool to spin up a project on GitHub
+Cli tool to spin up a project on GitHub.

 ## Usage